 - Faith to be healed is the same as faith to be resurrected and they are to have the faith “of” Christ.22

-- Belief that they are becoming like God and will be “co-Saviors.”23 Formerly stated they are “going to be God.”
-Members will “become God’s family.”
-They will “be part of the God family.”
+- Belief that they are becoming like God and will be “co-Saviors.”23 Members will “be part of the God family.”
 24

-- Those who want to attend services must study PCG literature beforehand.
+- Those who want to attend services not only need to be sending in money but must study PCG literature for years beforehand.
 Flurry feels they “just need a little more education first.”25 Required reading for prospective members before they are contacted by a minister is: Mystery of the Ages, Malachi’s Message, and Who is “That Prophet?” (in that order).26 (The God Family Vision has since been added to the list.)

 - Much emphasis is placed on dates, especially the anniversary of HWA’s death, January 16.27